Initial Forensics Confirms Gabby Petito Murdered, Says FBI | World

 The official cause of death – how she was murdered – still depends on the completion of the autopsy.

-Petito, 22, was visiting Grand Teton National Park with her fiance Brian Laundrie when he disappeared.
+Petito, aged 22, was visiting Grand Teton National Park with her fiance Brian Laundrie, when it disappeared.

 His body was located in an unfinished campsite after an intense search operation.
 The young woman’s family said they will not speak for now, only when she “is home” for the funeral, according to a statement from her lawyer, Richard Benson Stafford.